richardcsuwandi/flask-blog/README.md

 A simple blog built using Flask.
 You can access the blog [here](https://the-flask-blog.herokuapp.com)

 ## Usage
-To use the blog, you can either register for an account or use the login info as follows:
+To use the blog, you can either register for an account or login using the demo account as follows:

 Email: demo@flaskblog.com